How much time do you spend sitting each day?

 (from Dr. Kelly Starrett’s Couch Stretch)

 After each step, pause and squeeze your glutes to level the pelvis.
 Further squeeze the left glute and drive the front of the left hip down towards the ground.
+Below our Oakville Chiropractor demonstrates the process of stretching the anterior capsule of the hip joint.

 1: Kneel with your feet against the wall; then bend and tuck the left knee against the wall.
 Slide your foot up so that your shin is flush with the wall.
 Slide the right knee forward.